yaoliUoA/MDPM/README.md

 ### Introduction
 This is the source code package of the algorithm described in the paper [Mid-level Deep Pattern Mining](http://arxiv.org/abs/1411.6382) which has been accepted by [CVPR 2015](http://www.pamitc.org/cvpr15/).
 More details are provided on the [project page](https://cs.adelaide.edu.au/~yaoli/?page_id=234).
-This package has been tested using Matlab 2014a a 64-bit Linux machine.
+This package has been tested using Matlab 2014a on a 64-bit Linux machine.

 ### Citing MDPM